Modern Slavery Act Transparency Statement for the Autovista Group

-Our supply chain includes suppliers from a number of sectors, particularly the motor industry, IT software and hardware, professional services and office equipment suppliers.
-We also use agencies to supply agency staff.
+Our supply chain includes suppliers from a number of sectors, particularly the motor industry, IT software and hardware and professional services.
+We also occasionally use agencies to supply agency staff.

 Our Policies on Slavery and Human Trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships.
-Compliance with the legislation, including the Modern Slavery Act 2015, reflects our company values of respect, openness, trust and integrity.
+Compliance with the legislation, including the Modern Slavery Act 2015, reflects our company values (see ‘Values’ below).

-In addition, all staff who have any concerns that modern slavery may be occurring in any part of our organization or supply chain are required to notify management so the issue can be addressed and we have processes in place to protect whistle blowers.
+In addition, all staff who have any concerns that modern slavery may be occurring in any part of our organisation or supply chain are required to notify management so the issue can be addressed and we have processes in place to protect whistleblowers.
 These processes and policies are reviewed annually with a view to increasing their effectiveness.
 We also host employee forums allowing employees yet another route to raise any concerns they may have and to promote openness.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, our anti-slavery and human trafficking policy is available on the Group’s intranet.

-Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains, we intend to take the following further actions during 2021 and beyond to help prevent slavery and human trafficking:
+Following a review of the effectiveness of the steps we have taken so far, we intend to take the following further actions during 2021 and beyond to help prevent slavery and human trafficking.

 We aim to raise even more awareness of modern slavery issues within our workforce by including the prevention of modern slavery as an item that is periodically included on the agenda at our employee forum meetings (an action which was deferred from 2020 due to the coronavirus pandemic).